 They are found from southern Canada, throughout the U.S., into Mexico and Central America (and spreading).

 They reach about 20 inches long (50cm) and weigh up to 12-14 pounds (6kg).
-They are mostly grayish colored with a white, pointed face, pink nose and thin, round, hairless, dark ears.
+Females are smaller than males.
+They are mostly grayish colored (though their fur can vary in color from white, reddish-borwn to black).
+They have a white, pointed face, pink nose and thin, round, hairless, dark ears.
 They have a long, pink, hairless, rounded tail, like a giant rat’s tail.
 It can be used to wrap around things like fingers (prehensile).
 They have 50 tiny teeth - the most of any mammal in North America.
 Their back feet have usable, clawless thumbs (opposable) that help in climbing.
 They have a belly pouch where their young stay protected and nurse (marsupials).
 They are the only marsupial in North America.

 They are active at night (nocturnal).
 They live alone (solitary) except to mate or a female with young.
 They are well adapted to living near people and will wander around raiding garbage cans and grain bins.
-When approached, they hiss and bare their many sharp teeth.
+When approached, they bare their many sharp teeth and growl.
 They also may “play dead” and lie still, their eyes and mouth open.
 They even emit a smell like rotting flesh.
 This is an amazing adaptation to discourage predators.
-They den in abandoned burrows, tree holes or human-made stuctures.
+They den in abandoned burrows, tree holes or human-made structures.
 They can climb trees.

 They will eat almost anything; fruit, plants, nuts, eggs, insects, rodents and poultry (omnivores) and even dead animals (carrion).